JackAndStephsWorkshop/SpinLast/README.md

 # SpinLast
-SpinLast is a Python script and web front end for scrobbling live radio station tracks from Spinatron to Last.fm.
+SpinLast is a Python script and web front end for scrobbling live radio station tracks from Spinitron to Last.fm.